jmel54/SM-exercise/README.md

 > cd myproject
 > py -3 -m venv .venv
 > .venv\Scripts\activate
-> pip install -U Flask Flask-SQLAlchemy
+> pip install -U Flask

 If there are issues with installation, there is a "dependency.txt" with individual components w/ respective versions which can be installed stand-alone.